Sony WF-C710N: release date rumours, price speculation and 5 things we want to see

 The current WF-C700N (left) sits in between the budget WF-C500/510 (right) and the flagship WF-1000XM5 (middle).
 (Image credit: What Hi-Fi?)

-According to a recent thewalkmanblog post, the new buds won't deviate too much from their predecessor's design, with detachable silicone tips returning.
+According to a January thewalkmanblog post, the new buds won't deviate too much from their predecessor's design, with detachable silicone tips returning.
 What the leaked images seem to show is that the buds' exterior surface has been flattened and, rather than using a physical button, the WF-C710N will opt for touch controls instead.
+That all tallies with a further leak from February which once again corroborated such designs with clearer, sharper images.

-According to the leaked images, the upcoming earbuds are set to be available in four colourways: black, white pink and a shiny black finish, the latter of which comes with a rather fancy-looking transparent charging case.
-We don't currently have any information regarding an improvement on the C700N's current IPX4 waterproof rating.
+According to the leaked images, the upcoming earbuds are set to be available in four colourways: black, white, pink and a new transparent blue finish, the latter of which comes with a matching transparent charging case.
+Rumours suggest that there will be no improvement on the C700N's current IPX4 waterproof rating.

 What about potential features?
 The earbuds are set to use the same power cell as found in the C700N, but the case might be the same as the one accompanying the flagship WF-1000XM5, so the C710N's battery life could be extended to a total of around 24 hours, beating their predecessors' 15 hours by some distance.
-Battery life is an area that we think the C700N are lagging behind the competition, so this would be a big step up if true.
+Battery life is an area which we think the C700N are lagging behind the competition, so this would be a big step up if true.
+ANC performance is set to improve, with the C710N offering two ambient sound modes dubbed "Normal" and "Voice", as well as Sony's Quick Attention feature which allows useful sounds, such as tannoy announcements, to pass through more readily.

 Certain core features are set to return, including noise cancelling, Bluetooth Multipoint and Sony's Adaptive Sound Control feature for switching listening modes automatically depending on where you are.
 Sony's proprietary DSEE upscaling tech, naturally, is set to make a return here.